-Many York email users are being sent targeted phishing messages that direct you to a login page that is a close forgery of Passport York login page.
+Many York email users have received a targeted phishing message directing you to a login page that is a close forgery of the Passport York login site.
 The message is fraudulent and should be deleted.
-The URL in the email directs you to a website that is designed to look like the Passport York login […]
+The subject of the email is "New payroll message".
+If you provided your credentials, please consider them as compromised and you should […]

-The phish email with subject line "Undelivered Mail Notification" was reported by our user community.
-Clicking on the link "Retrieve your E-mails" will redirect users to an external malicious site.
+The York community reported a phish scam with the subject line "Copy of June Bonus 22JUN2020.xlsx".
+Clicking on the green Open bar redirects users to an external site designed to steal your PY credentials.
 If you see it in your inbox, please delete.